Skip to main content

 We know rate increases affect our customers, and we work hard to control costs and operate as efficiently as possible.
 Typically, City Council approves rates in November and the new rates go into effect in January.
 February bills reflect the new costs.

-• Electric: 5% average increase due to a wholesale cost increase, costs related to distribution operation and maintenance and capital investment projects like transformer and streetlight replacements.
+• Electric: 5% average increase due to higher generation costs associated with new, renewable resources and capital projects like transformer and cable replacements.

-• Water: 4% increase to help fund capital investments like pipe and meter replacements and the water treatment facility roof replacement.
+• Water: 4% increase to help fund capital investments like pipe and meter replacements.

 • Wastewater: 4% increase to help fund capital investments like improvements at the Drake Water Reclamation Facility and collection system replacement.

-• Stormwater: 3% increase to help fund capital investments like the Oak Street Outfall and stream rehabilitation.
+• Stormwater: 3% increase to help fund capital projects like the Oak Street stormwater improvement project and stream rehabilitation.

 Electric